 Steve Jobs’ view on A, B and C players

 Read also some thoughts on A players, B player and C players in a previous blog entry.
 This in particular suggests that incompetents should be removed from hiring or you will end up lowering the bar.
-Steve Jobs may have been one of many that was pre-empting the findings of Dunning and Kruger later.
+Steve Jobs may have been one of many that was preempting the later findings of Dunning and Kruger.

 Ars Technica revisited why incompetents think they’re awesome (May 25th, 2012)